openscad/openscad/tests/WinReadme.txt

 installed under standard locations (C:\Program Files) or if their executables are in the PATH environment variable.
 As a workaround, you can edit the OpenSCAD_Test_Console.py file to set their location.

+-The main OpenSCAD Tests .zip file must be extracted before running the tests.
+It will not work if the .zip file is only double-clicked, a full extraction must be performed.
+Instructions on extracting .zip files can be found with a web-search.
+Third-party tools like '7-zip' (http://7-zip.org) can make extraction much easier.

 See Also: